Tyrrrz/Contextual/Readme.md

 ✅ **Project status: active**.

-Contextual is a library that allows threading contextual information through call stacks.
+Contextual is a library that helps share data between operations executing on the same callstack.
 It offers a robust and easily testable way to facilitate _implicit parameters_ in your code.

 Inspired by React's [Context API](https://reactjs.org/docs/context.html), which uses a similar approach for threading contextual data through component hierarchies.